OPTIONAL THEME:

 KNOWLEDGE QUESTIONS

 The new Theory of Knowledge Guide (2020) provides 385 Knowledge Questions for student exploration.
-Here are some personal favorites from the suggestions for knowledge and technology:
+Here are the knowledge and technology questions:

 SCOPE